aotraz/aotraz_potions/README.md

 # Aotraz's Potions
 Made for Livaco's Wizardry addon: https://www.gmodstore.com/market/view/wizardry-potion-creation-system

+Config file is located at aotraz_potions\lua\wizardry\items\aotraz_potions\potions\sh_config.lua

 *Might* add some more stuff later.
 If there's any issues just put it into the tracker.

-Config file is located at aotraz_potions\lua\wizardry\items\aotraz_potions\potions\sh_config.lua
+If anyone has any ideas I could try, you can also put those into the issue tracker as well.

 My first GLua project with help from the Facepunch wiki and Livaco himself :)